PEtab-dev/petab_sciml/doc/format.rst

 -  ``targetId`` [STRING, REQUIRED]: The identifier of the non-estimated entity that will be modified.
 Restrictions depend on hybridization type (see static and dynamic hybridization details below).
+   The exact treatment of these entities by importers will also depend on whether the ML model is statically or dynamically hybridized.
 -  ``targetValue`` [STRING, REQUIRED]: The value or expression that will be used to change the target.